hypo69/hypo/docs/gemini/ru/explainer/src/ai/prompts/developer/code_explainer_html_en.md

 **Relationship with other packages**:
-The code demonstrates a dependency on the `src.utils.calculator` module.
+The code demonStartes a dependency on the `src.utils.calculator` module.
 The function `calculate_sum` is a critical component of how `add_numbers` performs its task.
 Understanding the `calculate_sum` function's implementation and potential error handling would complete the understanding of the code's functionality.

 **Potential Improvements**: